BridgetteMag/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that changes the working directory to the users home directory > README.md

-echo A script that changes the working directory to the users home directory
+This script changes the working directory of the user to home directory